GRE Practice Test

 The GRE is very easy to register for and can be done online.
 You will need to create an ETS account to register.
 Here is a link to create an ETS account.

 You will need to pay a fee to take the exam.
-The fee varies depending on your country, but you can expect to pay around $205.
+The fee varies depending on your country, but you can expect to pay around $220.

-Benefits of Taking a GRE Sample Test
+Benefits of Taking a Free GRE Practice Test

 You will find that using GRE practice questions has many benefits.
 Some of the major benefits include:

-You will be exposed to the format and types of questions that are asked on the actual GRE exam.
+1. Familiarity of the Exam: You will be exposed to the format and types of questions that are asked on the actual GRE exam.
 This will help you eliminate any surprises when taking the real exam.

+2. Timing: One of the things that makes the GRE challenging is the timing aspect of the exam.
+You will be able to practice your timing when using a GRE mock test.
 Don’t worry if you run out of time when practicing.
 This will allow you to be realistic with yourself and help you figure it out before taking the real exam.

-Taking practice exams will help you learn new ways to solve problems.
+4. Better Problem Solving: Taking practice exams will help you learn new ways to solve problems.
 You may review one of our answer explanations and discover a more efficient way to solve a problem.
+This will help you save time when taking the exam.

 Frequently Asked Questions